Subject Matter Preparation Program Approval Process

 Steps to follow when submitting a program proposal

-Because the review process depends entirely on the participation of experts from the field, the review process can be quite lengthy, especially for lower incidence programs.
-The Commission asks that each institution identify one faculty member for each submission to participate in an IPR session to keep the review process moving as quickly as possible.
+The review process can be quite lengthy, especially for subject matter programs as the review process depends entirely on the participation of experts from the field.
+The typical time for programs to go through review and be approved can take at least 6-12 months.
+The Commission asks that each institution identify one faculty member for each proposed program to participate in the review of an IPR submission to keep the review process moving as quickly as possible.
 It is highly recommended that institutions volunteer to read a document prior to submission of their own proposal in order to gain the most in-depth understanding of the entire IPR process.

-Once the review process is completed, formal action must be taken by the Commission at their next scheduled public meeting.
-Please note the Commission Meeting Schedule here.
+Once the review process is completed, formal action will be taken by the Commission at their next scheduled meeting (Commission meeting schedule).